stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

    When an incoming foreign key points to the `tasks` table, i.e. something like `trade_payment.task_id`, it can be useful to know whether the FK was meant to point at "any task" or a specific v1/v2 subtype (which, per above, is a "pro" of CTI that STI lacks).

-   I.e. usually FKs that are implementation details of the v1 feature should point to "only v1 tasks", while implementation details of the v2 feature should only to "only v2 tasks".
+   I.e. usually FKs that are implementation details of the v1 feature should point to "only v1 tasks rows", while implementation details of the v2 feature should only to "only v2 tasks rows".

    To mitigate this, we added support for tagging incoming foreign keys with `stiType: "TaskV1" | "TaskV2"` in `joist-config.json`, which Joist will then use to: a) validate the FK value is the correct type at runtime, and b) use the respective `TaskV1` / `TaskV2` type in the type system.

+   Concretely in our `TradePayment.task` example, it meant that `TradePayment.task` was typed as `TaskV1` and could only be read/written by code that knew it was coupled to `TaskV1` functionality.

    (This is probably not something we can enforce at the database level, because there isn't a way to distinguish between v1 & v2 ids from the referencing side of the FK, so the `joist-config.json` hint will be good enough.)

-Both of these features made the STI-based `Task` base types and subtypes much more "CTI-ish" in dev ergonomics, which we liked.
+Both of these features made the STI-based `Task` base types and subtypes much more "CTI-ish" in terms of  developer ergonomics, which was a big win.

 ## Choosing Good Long-Term Names